 The conservation project faced several challenges.
-The paintings are large (over 2m sq.) and they are in a busy and high-profile space.
+The paintings are large (over 2 meters square) and they are in a busy and high-profile space.
 Removing the fixed glazing was technically demanding, and the mould that was on the painting surfaces was a health hazard.
 There was also concern over the fragile condition and active deterioration of the artworks themselves.

 To reduce any risk to those working in Parliament the work was carried out on a Sunday with only a dedicated team of around 16 people in attendance, including art handlers, mould expert, collections teams, conservation architect, and conservators, all in full Protective Personal Equipment (PPE).